PawelMarchel01/AI-core-algorithms/README.md

 - A* (with optimal and non-optimal heuristics)
 - ant colony

-  Note: Before executing any of the above algorithms, execute "Generating distance matrix".

 2. **Genetic_Algorithm**: In this folder you will find the use of a genetic algorithm to create work schedules.

 3. **PSO**: Particle Swarm Optimization for finding the minimum of f(x,y).